Warren Peak (Wyoming)

 Warren Peak or Warren Peak Lookout (also known as Bear Lodge Mountain) is the most prominent mountain in the Bear Lodge Mountains and is located near Devils Tower which is at a lower elevation.
 Warren peak sits at an elevation of 6,640 feet above sea level and it is located in Crook County, Wyoming with the closest large town being Sundance, Wyoming.
 It is notable due to its Fire Lookout Tower which is one of many in the Black Hills region and Wyoming other ranges.

-It is disputed if it is the highest point as Cement Ridge is stated to be 27 feet taller in elevation than Warren Peak, although this is debated as other sources say otherwise.It is located in the Bearlodge District within the Black Hills National Forest and was once apart of the Bear Lodge National Forest before being merged.
-Unlike other peaks in the area, it is easily accessible on a unnamed road due to it's more gradual elevation (unlike Inyan Kara Mountain which rises much more steeply within the Bear Lodge Mountains).
+It is disputed if it is the highest point as Cement Ridge is stated to be 27 feet taller in elevation than Warren Peak, although this is debated as other sources say otherwise.
+It is located in the Bearlodge District within the Black Hills National Forest and was once a part of the Bear Lodge National Forest before being merged.
+Unlike other peaks in the area, it is easily accessible on an unnamed road due to its more gradual elevation (unlike Inyan Kara Mountain which rises much more steeply within the Bear Lodge Mountains).

 History

-The original Warren Peak Lookout was constructed by the Civilian Conservation Corps of South Dakota in 1938, which did many projects within the Black Hills in respect of nature preservation.
+The original Warren Peak Lookout was constructed by the Civilian Conservation Corps of South Dakota in 1938, which carried out many projects within the Black Hills in respect of natural preservation.
 The original tower was 10 feet tall, with a live-in cab.
-This lasted until construction began on the nearby Sundance Air Force Station, the worlds first nuclear-powered radar station, in 1959, where the original 10 foot tower was demolished.
-A replacement 54-foot-tall tower was built, slightly east of the original location.
+The tower lasted until construction began on the nearby Sundance Air Force Station, the world's first nuclear-powered radar station in 1959.
+The station was built where the original 10 foot tower was before the tower was demolished.
+In 1960 and now without a lookout tower, a replacement 54-foot-tall tower was built, slightly east of the original location.